Congratulations to the first graduates of Computational Biomedicine

-The Universities of Copenhagen and Aarhus each offer equivalent study programmes, but it is only at SDU that the study programme has a clear biomedical leaning, is international and is in English.
+The universities of Copenhagen and Aarhus each offer equivalent study programmes, but only at SDU does the programme have a clear biomedical leaning, is international and is in English.

-This year, 10 Computational Biomedicine students will conclude their first year on the study programme (1 from the UK, 2 from Romania, 1 from Slovakia, 1 from Poland and 5 from Denmark).
+This year, 10 Computational Biomedicine students will conclude their first year on the study programme (1 from the United Kingdom, 2 from Romania, 1 from Slovakia, 1 from Poland and 5 from Denmark).